gmarkall/nbep-7/README.md

         """
 ```

+All of the methods of an EMM plugin are called from within Numba - they never
+need to be invoked directly by a Numba user.

 The `prepare_for_use` method is called by Numba prior to any memory allocations
 being requested.
 This gives the EMM an opportunity to initialize any data
-structures etc. that it needs for its normal operations.
+structures, etc., that it needs for its normal operations.
 The method may be
 called multiple times during the lifetime of the program - subsequent calls
 should not invalidate or reset the state of the EMM.